Meet Chris O’Dea, our current Ken Weatherley Jazz Scholar

 - Provide a link(s) to unedited recordings of the applicant’s performance or broadcast.
 It must demonstrate the applicant’s ability to perform in relation to the application.
 It does not need to be part of a proposed final concert performance or project work.

 - Supporting documentation including musical sketches and compositions to show proof of concept for a proposed project.

-- If selected as a finalist, the applicant must be available for a follow-up interview or audition.
-If the applicant is not able to attend an interview in person during that week, due to extenuating circumstances, an alternative telephone, Zoom or Skype interview may be arranged (at the discretion of the Chair of the Judging panel).
+- If selected as a finalist, the applicant may be invited to a follow-up interview or audition.
+If the applicant is not able to attend an interview in person due to extenuating circumstances, an alternative telephone, Zoom interview may be arranged (at the discretion of the Chair of the Judging panel).

-- The applicant will be required to sign an agreement with Fine Music Sydney acknowledging and accepting the Terms and Conditions governing the Fine Music Sydney Ken Weatherley Scholarship.
+- The applicant must sign an agreement with 2MBS Fine Music Sydney acknowledging and accepting the Terms and Conditions governing the Ken Weatherley Jazz Scholarship.